ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 ```

 ## Conclusion
-We reached the end of this tutorial and we could see that running a whole Airflow deployment
+We reached the end of this guide where we saw that running a whole Airflow deployment
-on a local Kubernetes cluster was straightforward.
+on a local Kubernetes cluster is straightforward.

-As mentioned in the beginning, the objective of this guide was to use several tools from
+As mentioned at the beginning, the objective of this guide is to use several tools from
 Kubernetes and many things should be changed for a deployment in a production environment.
-This deployment allow to quickly do tests, if you have a DAG you should be able to put it in the `dags` folder and immediately see it on the UI.
+This deployment allows developers to quickly do tests, if you have a DAG you should be able
+to put it in the `dags` folder and immediately see it on the UI.

-So that's it for the tutorial, I hope it was useful and help you to continue learning about Kubernetes and Apache Airflow.
+So that's it for the guide, I hope it was useful and help you to continue learning about Kubernetes and Apache Airflow.